bicycle-codes/envelope/README.md

 ```

 Pass in the keys as a separate argument if you are the message author,
-because we need to keep your device names out of the unenvrypted envelope.
+because we need to keep your device names out of the unencrypted envelope.

 ```js
 import { decryptMessage } from '@ssc-half-light/envelope'